Skip to main content

 1. Tyruko is a biosimilar to Tysabri

-Tysabri is a monoclonal antibody medication that was approved to treat MS in 2004.
+Tysabri is a monoclonal antibody medication that was first approved to treat MS in 2004.
 It’s a type of biologic, which is a complex medication that’s made from natural and living sources.

 The biggest differences between them are cost and availability.
 Biosimilars are generally more affordable than reference biologics.
-But the best and cheapest medication for you will depend on your health insurance coverage, as well as what’s available at your infusion center.
+But the best and cheapest medication for you will depend on your health insurance coverage as well as what’s available at your infusion center.

 2. Tyruko and Tysabri work the same way